 Outside the recovery crate or room

 You’ll need to take special care to keep your recovering dog safe whenever he is outside the recovery crate or pen.
-A harness, fixed-length lead, and non-slip floor matting are all very useful.
-You’re likely to need a hindquarter sling if your dog cannot walk.
+A harness, fixed-length lead, and non-slip floor matting are all essential.
+You will almost certainly need a hindquarter sling if your dog cannot walk.
 Click here for advice on sling-walking your dog.

 Watch your dog for signs of tiredness while you’re outside with him.
 Early in recovery, his legs may get tired long before the designated outdoor time is up.
 If your dog is getting increasingly weak and wobbly, then pick him up or put him in a dog pushchair to give him a break.

 All walking should be slow.
 Even if your dog wants to use his front paws to rush ahead, use the lead to encourage him to move slowly.
 This will give his weak hind legs are chance to learn to step.
 It will also help avoid his front end getting worn out.

 The following links offer more information on keeping your dog safe through the recovery period: